smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 ### Footnotes

 <a href="#reverse-di-note-1"><span id="di-note-1">1.</span></a> I could not get this link to work.
 I found it
-via [this][di-abstraction] great article explainning how an abstraction is not synonymous with interfaces.
+via [this][di-abstraction] great article explaining how an abstraction is not synonymous with interfaces.

 <a href="#reverse-di-note-2"><span id="di-note-2">2.</span></a> For some applications we intentionally call
 the container from our tests.
 We treat the Container configuration as part of our integration tests.
 I will